famoser/pdf-generator/ARCHITECTURE.md

 The frontend currently has the following rough architecture:

+- *Content* for the actual placed content; such as rectangles, image placements or text
+- *Layout* for defining the layout of the content; such as blocks, flows, grids or tables
+- *Resource* for resouces necessary to print the content, such as images or fonts
+- *LayoutEngine* which resolves the layout definition to something printable

+The *LayoutEngine* itself is composed out of the following steps:

 - *Measure* allows the layout engine to plan the layout: By calculating minimal space required to print something meaningful, and a rough estimate of how much needs to be printed.
 - *Allocate* provides content that fits in the given space: Given max dimensions to print in, it calculates the concrete